-The determination of conformity of the FCTS and TIP requires specific travel and emission forecasts for the years 2020, 2022, 2025, 2030, 2040 and 2050.
-The population, household, and employment data at regional and subregional levels for the intermediate implementation stages of the plan have been projected by interpolating between existing regional and subregional estimates and the year 2050 regional forecasts and subregional planned forecast allocations based upon the regional land use plan.
+The determination of conformity of the FCTS and TIP requires specific travel and emission forecasts for the years 2025, 2030, 2035, 2040 and 2050.
+The population, household, and employment data at regional and subregional levels for the intermediate implementation stages of the plan have been projected by interpolating between existing regional and subregional estimates for the year 2020 and the year 2050 regional forecasts and subregional planned forecast allocations based upon the regional land use plan.
 The Region level, nonattainment area, and maintenance area level forecasts for population, households, and employment are set forth in Figure 3.